Duckint/funlibgdxgame/README.md

 # funlibgdxgame
- a fun thing im making for learning purposes, regardless of how bad the code is lol
+A fun little 2D platformer I'm working on for fun!
+Working on it to assist in learning on how to program in Java.